-Seen at right, Fiona Minich, the patriot's seventh great- granddaughter, holds a folded U.S. flag beside the newly consecrated grave marker.
+Fiona Minich, the patriot's seventh great- granddaughter, was photographed holding a folded U.S. flag beside the newly consecrated grave marker.

 The two-day event, held in Kingwood and Mill Run, PA, drew cousins from 32 Pennsylvania towns and 10 states.
 In recognition, Mayor James Sileo and the Uniontown (PA) City Council unanimously issued an official proclamation declaring the two day-affair as "Jacob Minerd Weekend" in the city.

 On Sunday, at Indian Creek Baptist Church in Mill Run, a special service was held to consecrate a grave marker for Jacob Minerd Sr., a 1791 pioneer of Fayette/Somerset Counties who served in a Berks County militia during the Revolutionary War.
 Until now, his grave at the church had never been marked.